WORKPLACE BY DESIGN

 How can visual communication improve the way people feel, move, focus, and connect inside the workplace?

-This question became the foundation for the project.
+This question became the foundation for the project, shifting the focus from decoration to experience.
 Rather than treating signage, icons, and workplace graphics as decoration, the study positions them as tools that influence behaviour, confidence, and the overall employee experience.
+The goal was to understand how graphic design can support people as they navigate, use, and emotionally connect with the workplace.

 Research Approach